-At Dometic, Samuele leads a team of 6, and they are using different 3D modeling tools for different needs.
-They use Rhino for general design, SolidWorks for communicating with the R&D, and KeyShot to create renders for design presentations.
-Currently, the team is moving away from surface modeling, as they try to achieve as much with parametric and solid modeling tools as possible.
+Samuele and his team work in 3D a lot.
+They use Rhino for general design, SolidWorks for communicating with the R&D team, and KeyShot to create renders for design presentations.
+Currently, the team is moving away from surface modeling, as they try to achieve as much as possible with parametric and solid modeling tools.

-“I’m trying to convince designers that parametric / solid modeling is the superior way of modeling.
+“I’m trying to convince designers that parametric / solid modeling is superior to surface modeling.
 You’d think the first sketch you put down is the best, but that is hardly the case.
-You should not stick to a design, because it is too difficult to modify it.”
+You should not stick to a design just because it is too difficult to modify it.”

-One of the use cases he mentioned during our call was DXF/DWG export.
-Dometic uses 2D sketches to create graphics in Adobe Illustrator.
-A 2D projection of a 3D body put into a graphical context helps them effectively communicate the benefits of a specific design during meetings or on the website.
-He was happy to hear that this is the feature (DXF/DWG export to Illustrator) Shapr3D has introduced over the summer.
+Samuele uses 2D sketches to create graphics in Adobe Illustrator.
+This 2D projection of a 3D body helps him effectively communicate the benefits of a specific design during meetings or on the company's website.
+Shapr3D’s DXF/DWG export to Illustrator feature was a great boost to his workflow.

 Like the article?
 Spread the word by sharing